-Unlike male lycaenid fore-tarsus, the male riodinid fore-tarsus is not used for walking (Bates; 1861), and is covered dorsally, laterally ad ventrally with elongate scales.
+Unlike male lycaenid fore-tarsus, the male riodinid fore-tarsus is not used for walking (Bates; 1861), and is covered dorsally, laterally and ventrally with elongate scales.
 The male riodinid pretarsus is like that of lycaenids in that it lacks claws.
-The occurrence of spines (A- type trichoid sensilla) on male fore-tarsai differs between lycaenids and riodinids.
+The occurrence of spines (A- type trichoid sensilla) on male fore-tarsi differs between lycaenids and riodinids.
 Male riodinids lack forelegs spines (Bates; 1861).
 Usually one or two "microtrichia" is present at tarsal tip and sometimes a few B- type trichoid sensilla.
-Many setae on the tarsus resemble type sensilla Btrichoid at lower magnifications, but higher at magnifications appears to be scales with longitudinal ridges ad scutes.
+Many setae on the tarsus resemble B- type trichoid sensilla at lower magnifications, but at higher magnifications appears to be scales with longitudinal ridges ad scutes.